 April 22, 2010

-Classes on the Mount Union College campus may not officially begin until Monday, August 29, but 560 new students are unpacking their bags in various residence halls across campus today and familiarizing themselves with the College during 2005 Fall Orientation, which includes a schedule of events expanding the entire weekend.
+Classes on the Mount Union College campus may not officially begin until Monday, August 28, but more than 700 new students are unpacking their bags in various residence halls across campus today and familiarizing themselves with the College during 2006 Fall Orientation, which includes a schedule of events expanding the entire weekend.

-After meeting roommates and unloading cars this morning, students will have the opportunity to meet with the residence life staff members in their buildings and socialize with other new students at a performance by Craig Karges that blends mystery, humor, psychology and intuition.
+After meeting roommates and unloading cars this morning, students will have the opportunity to meet with the residence life staff members in their buildings and socialize with other new students.
 New students can then join for a game of Survival Bingo, which offers a selection of prizes that students need to 'survive' at Mount Union.

 LS 100 is designed to help new students adjust to college life, learn critical reading and discussion skills and provide them with a faculty of staff members to advise them academically until they declare a major and are assigned an advisor within that academic department.